-My first challeging boat was a 470.
-It's a very technical and glorious dinghy, today still an Olympic class, able to teach much to those who want to better understand how to conduct a performing sailing dinghy.
-But not only.
-The 470 is a boat that has much to teach even those who, then, want to navigate with cabin cruisers.
+My first challenging boat was a 470.
+It's a very technical and glorious dinghy, today still an Olympic class, able to teach a lot to those who want to better understand how to sail a performing dinghy.

 Fine tunings, and best conducting of a performing sailing dinghy